vikrantsinghthakur/solitaire/README.md

 # Dev notes
 Redux is employed here to maintain state of the app and update it based on events.
-For drag and drop support, react-dnd is doing the lifting augmented by touch-backend.
-Touch-backend was preferred over HTML5 due to touch support, at the expense of additional configuration.

 ### Footnote for future self
 initialSetup branch has initial setup of react with Webpack. advancedSetup branch has additional setup which includes redux and webpack-dev-server with HMR.